FALSE Function in Excel

 =NOT(B4)

-It will return FALSE.
+It will return "FALSE".

-- The function returns logical value FALSE
+- The function returns the logical value "FALSE."

-- FALSE has a value 0.
+- The FALSE function has a value of 0.

-- There are only two logical values-TRUE and FALSE.
+- There are only two logical values: TRUE and FALSE.
 TRUE is the opposite of FALSE.

 - The function does not require any argument.